Kuber-Pathak/Kuber-Pathak/README.md

-- 🌱  I am elevating my mastery in the fields of **Python programming and Cascading Style Sheets (CSS)**
+- 🌱  I am elevating my skills in the fields of **Python programming and Cascading Style Sheets (CSS)**

 - 💬 Ask me: **Still a beginner but can workout some solutions.**